jota-one/drosse/README.md

 4. Your call returns: `{ added: "John" }`.
 5. That's all folks!

 :fire: But there is more!
-The `db` object gives you access to the embbedded Drosse database and its super-fancy API.
+The `db` object gives you access to the embedded Drosse database and its super-fancy API.
 This part requires a full chapter.

 ## Drosse db API